louisgv/a-jekyll-blog/_drafts/in-the-lab-install-lmde-the-right-way.md

 Partitioning works only when one are aware of the following `important path`:

 ```
   --- BASIC
   '/' : The $ROOT path.
-The uppermost path, the mother path.
+This path contains everything.
   '/home' : The $HOME path where all your data, node_modules, go, etc... should reside.
   '/tmp' : The $TMP path where all temporary files should reside.